harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Dosing GHRPs

-The saturation dose in most studies on the GHRPs (GHRP-6, GHRP-2, Ipamorelin &amp;amp; Hexarelin) is defined as either 100mcg or 1mcg/kg.
+The saturation dose in most studies on the GHRPs (GHRP-6, GHRP-2, Ipamorelin & Hexarelin) is defined as either 100mcg or 1mcg/kg.

 What that means is that 100mcg will saturate the receptors fully, but if you add another 100mcg to that dose only 50% of that portion will be effective.
 If you add an additional 100mcg to that dose only about 25% will be effective.
 Perhaps a final 100mcg might add a little something to GH release but that is it.